braze-inc/braze-docs/_docs/_help/help_articles/push/no_push_notification_was_received.md

 You can also export the user profiles using Braze export endpoints:
 - [Users by identifier][12]
 - [Users by segment][13]

-This will return a push token object that includes push enablement information per device.
+Either endpoint will return a push token object that includes push enablement information per device.

 ### Segment